arlyon/f-ck/prd/initial-design.md

     Secondary Goal: Drive viral adoption through an exceptionally intuitive and powerful user experience.
 The tool should be so effective that users will naturally share it with colleagues.

-    Technical Goal: Create a robust, lazy-evaluated, stream-processing engine that can be used headlessly via a CLI (f-ck), with the web UI acting as its primary configuration interface.
+    Technical Goal: Create a robust, lazy-evaluated, stream-processing engine that can be used headlessly via a CLI (f-ck).
+The engine's architecture will be built for high-performance, incremental computation to provide near-instantaneous feedback on query changes.

 3. Target Audience / User Personas